38 of The Catchiest Startup Statistics for 2023

 What percentage of startups fail in the first year?

-Both startup statistics on business failure and startup survival rate statistics show that approximately 20% of startups fail in the first year.
+Both startup statistics on business failure and survival rate statistics show that approximately 20% of startups fail in the first year.

 Which type of startups are most profitable?